sampsyo/home/_drafts/vlsd.md

 Today's design tools all produce hardware "from scratch."
 To wildly oversimplify, you feed in your HDL code and the toolchain produces a physical design ready to tape out.
-To enable silicon recycling, we will need tools that can synthesize hardware made from an inventory "spare parts": chiplets we have on hand or think we can easily buy.
+To enable silicon recycling, we will need tools that can synthesize hardware made from an inventory of "spare parts": chiplets we have on hand or think we can easily buy.
 In spare-parts synthesis, the designer feeds in (alongside their HDL code) a list of descriptions of all that second-hand hardware;
 the toolchain's job is to produce a design for a complete MCM that maximizes the use of those repurposed chiplets.